sam20908/vscode-fastolympiccoding/README.md

 ### 👨🏻‍💻 Stress Tester
 - Rapidly runs the current solution, the correct solution, and the input generator to find potential counterexamples.
-- The generator is provided with a ra
+- The generator is provided with a random seed to generate inputs.

 > [!NOTE]
 > The output shown may not be expected.
 Due to the asynchronous nature of Node.js, the extension view may not receive appropriate messages in order.
 >
-> ***But, when there is a wrong answer, that is true regardless of whatever output is displayed!*** The provided input can be used on both solutions for such cases.ndom seed to generate the input
+> ***But, when there is a wrong answer, that is true regardless of whatever output is displayed!*** The provided input can be used on both solutions for such cases.

 *Gif is recorded at 10FPS but the tester runs as low as 5ms between testcases!*